daniel-butler-irl/VS_Code_Catalog_Json_Editor/docs/phase_3.md

      - Thorough comments within the code to explain complex logic, functions, and design decisions.

    - **TypeScript Interfaces and Types:**
-     - Utilize TypeScript’s type system to provide clear interfaces and types, enhancing code readability and maintainability.
+     - Utilize TypeScript's type system to provide clear interfaces and types, enhancing code readability and maintainability.

 4. **Interactive Help:**